Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Proposed Approach: Dynamic Tool Dependency Retrieval

 \section{Proposed Approach: Dynamic Tool Dependency Retrieval}

-To capture appropriate tool-dependencies for Retrieval-Augmented Function Calling, we introduce \textit{Dynamic Tool Dependency Retrieval (DTDR)}.
+To capture appropriate tool dependencies for Retrieval-Augmented Function Calling, we introduce \textit{Dynamic Tool Dependency Retrieval (DTDR)}.
 The high-level idea of DTDR is simple: the retrieval module $\omega$ should be based on both the task $q$ and the trajectory of previous function calls $f_{0: t-1}$; thus, $\omega(q, f_{0: t-1})$.
 Figure~\ref{fig:system} (left) gives an overview of our approach.
-The test query $q$ and the trajectory of function calls $f_{0: t-1}$ are input to \ours, which predicts a set of tools $\mathcal{F}_{t} := \omega(q, f_{0:t-1})$, assigning a probability to each.
-We then encode the retrieved dependencies into the prompt $p(q, f_{0:t-1}, \mathcal{F}_{t})$ by hard masking the full set of tools $\mathcal{F}$, while also providing the probabilities for the retrieved tools.
-In the Experimental Setup Section, we elaborate on other ICL methods we investigated to embed $\funcF_t$ into the prompt.
-The encoded prompt is then processed by the LLM agent to sample the next function $f_{t} \sim \pi(\cdot | p(q, f_{q,0:t-1}, \funcF))$.
-For end-to-end evaluation, this continues in an iterative approach starting from the empty function call plan $f_{\emptyset} = \left[ \right]$, and ending after predicting the ``end-of-plan'' function $f_t = \text{\textit{``end''}}$.
+The test query $q$ and the trajectory of function calls $f_{0: t-1}$ are input to \ours, which predicts a set of tools $\mathcal{F}_{t}$, assigning a probability to each.
+We then encode the retrieved dependencies into the prompt $p$ by hard masking the full set of tools $\mathcal{F}$, while also providing the probabilities for the retrieved tools.
+In Section \ref{sec:exp_setup}, we elaborate on other ICL methods we investigated to embed $\funcF_t$ into the prompt.
+The encoded prompt is then processed by the LLM agent to sample the next function $f_{t} \sim \pi(\cdot | p)$.
+For end-to-end evaluation, this continues in an iterative approach starting from the empty function call plan, and ending after predicting the ``end-of-plan'' function.